 All of the photos up until this point were shot during our vacation when we visited Assateague Island,Virginia in October of 2014.
 I love nature and taking photos of wildlife.
 Also, the photos up until this point were shot with a 35 mm digital SLR camera.

 The following three photos were shot with a traditional 35 mm SLR film camera.

 The photo of the two Canadian geese was fun to shoot.
 My two older boys and I noticed a few Canadian geese on a lawn in a business complex one day when we were on our way somewhere.
 Anyway, it looked like something was going on, so we stopped and I had my camera.
 It was spring and we watched for a while.
 It turned out these two males were fighting for the attention of a female and I captured a great shot of their heated competition.

 The story of the mourning dove with the beautiful blue sky in the background makes me sad.
 She had a nest in a very tall evergreen tree next to our front door, and that tree swayed horribly in high winds and storms.
 I often found egg shells or dead, featherless baby birds on our front stoop after such incidents.
-Then the tree started to die in the middle, so we had it removed and replaced with a smaller tree that doesn’t actually make for good nesting, but I was said when she returned the next spring looking for her nest and we had gotten rid of it.
+Then the tree started to die in the middle, so we had it removed and replaced with a smaller tree that doesn’t actually make for good nesting, but I was sad when she returned the next spring looking for her nest and we had gotten rid of it.
 I still miss her whenever I look at this photo.

 I have taken many photos of people posed, but my favorite photos to take of people are when they are in action or completely unaware that I am taking the photo.
 There’s just something revealing about the person or people when you can capture such shots.

 I live in Lancaster County, so I can’t resist capturing some of our rich farmland with our Amish farmers in action.
-The final photo is one of the rare photos that I took at night that I actually like — a lighted roller coaster at an amusement park.
+The final photo is one of the rare photos that I took at night, that I actually like, — a lighted roller coaster at an amusement park.